 Some young Jack Russells may be prone to a hip condition called Legg-Calve-Perthes Disease, which is a painful and degenerative genetic disease.
-The exact cause is not completely understood, although thought to be a problem with blood supply to the hip, which causes the femoral head to become brittle and easily fractured.
+The exact cause is not completely understood, although it is thought to be a problem with blood supply to the hip, which causes the femoral head to become brittle and easily fractured.
 This often requires surgery.

 Symptoms start between the ages of one and three, and frequent ear infections are the most common sign.

 Dogs can suffer from three different types of seizures: reactive, secondary and primary.
 Reactive seizures are caused by the brain’s reaction to a metabolic problem like low blood sugar, organ failure, or a toxin.